sunfounder/arduino_starter_kit/docs/source/9_desk_lamp.rst

 **Question**:

-You can think of the potentiometer as comprising two resistors connected in series within the circuit.
-Based on the circuit diagram, how do you think the voltage at A0 would change when the potentiometer is turned clockwise and counterclockwise?
+How do you think the voltage at A0 would change when the potentiometer is turned clockwise and counterclockwise?

 Code Creation